olegknyazev/GameTablesDocs/reference/inspector.md

   | Archer   | 120    | 35             | 14          |
   | Knight   | 90     | 20             | -           |

-  In the above example Knight prefab does not have Fire Range property so it's an error to specify Fire Range for Knight.
+  In the above example Knight Prefab does not have Fire Range property so it's an error to specify Fire Range for Knight.
 But if you put a special *No Value Marker* value into the Fire Range cell, Game Table will ignore it.

 Array Update Policy